Phil Collins: Health

 In 2000, Collins developed sudden hearing loss in his left ear following a recording session in Los Angeles.
 He consulted three doctors, who reportedly told him that there was nothing they could do and that the chance of a full recovery was slim.
 Two years later, he had recovered most of his hearing.
 Collins later found that it was caused by a viral infection, and it was resolved after treatment.

 In April 2009, Collins had surgery on his upper neck to correct a problem that began while drumming on the 2007 Genesis tour.
-Following the operation, he lost feeling in his fingers and could only grip drumsticks if they were taped to his hands.
+Following the surgery, he lost feeling in his fingers and could grip drumsticks only if they were taped to his hands.
 In 2010, Collins alluded to feelings of depression and low self-worth in recent years and said he had contemplated suicide, but he resisted for the sake of his children.
 In 2014, Collins said that he was still unable to play the drums and that it was not arthritis, but an undiagnosed nerve problem.
-In 2015, he underwent a spine operation.
+In 2015, he underwent spine surgery.
 In 2016, he said he was still unable to drum with his left hand.
-His doctor advised him that if he wanted to play the drums again, he would need to take it "step by step" and "practice".
+His doctor advised him that if he wanted to play the drums again, he would need to "take it step by step" and "practice".

 In his 2016 autobiography, Collins acknowledged that he had struggled with alcoholism following his retirement and third divorce.
 He wrote that he had been sober for three years.
 In January 2017, Collins said he was a type 2 diabetic and had received treatment with a hyperbaric chamber after developing a diabetic abscess on his foot that became infected.
 In June 2017, Collins cancelled two shows after he slipped in his hotel room during the night and hit his head on a chair as he fell, resulting in stitches for a severe gash close to his eye.
-The fall was caused by his foot drop, resulting from his back operation.
+The fall was caused by his foot drop, resulting from his back surgery.
 He subsequently had to use a cane to assist with walking, and sit in a chair while performing on stage.

+Collins began drinking again when he stopped using the drug Antabuse, which causes sickness if alcohol is consumed.
+In November 2023, he was hospitalised for seven months with severe damage to his kidneys and pancreas caused by drinking.
+In January 2026, Collins said he had around-the-clock live-in nurse care.
+In August, Collins said he had been sober for three years.